yoe/fosdemvideo/README.md

 This is an initial planning for what we'll do during the week before FOSDEM.

 - Monday: install servers, configure them, install transcoding scripts, monitoring, etc
 - Tuesday: install & test laptops
 - Wednesday: hook up cameras & twinpacts, test things, divide gear over boxes
-- Thursday: go buy stuff if we figure out we're missing something, write documentation for volunteers
+- Thursday: go buy stuff if we figure out we're missing something, write documentation for volunteers, make waitscreen loop
 - Friday: margin in case we run behind schedule
 - Saturday/Sunday, early-o-clock: go to ULB and be ready to hand out video gear to volunteers
 - Saturday/Sunday, 8:00 AM: yell at devrooms who've not shown up yet, go set up gear there ourselves (and possibly send volunteers there as well)